montukr/Exam-System/README.md

 # Exam System

 ## Overview

+Developed an Online Exam System during BCA using Django, Bootstrap, and SQLite.
+Features include admin user management, exam creation by examiners, and timed student exams with automatic submission and easy navigation.

 This project is developed using Django, a high-level Python web framework, along with additional dependencies to enhance its functionality.
 Follow the steps below to set up the environment and run the application on your local machine.

 ## Prerequisites